marionlo/100-days-of-code/README.md

 ### Day 39: November 12, 2018
 **Today's Progress**: Today I've worked on my portfolio.
 Did the structure and started to work on the first section of the website, the header and the navigation menu.

-**Today's Progress**: wanted to do the website with React or Angular to train, but I think it will be better if I do it in plain HTML, CSS and Vanilla JS.
+**Thoughts:** wanted to do the website with React or Angular to train, but I think it will be better if I do it in plain HTML, CSS and Vanilla JS.